Everything You Need to Know About Sustainable Fashion

 It must abide by as many terms as possible to ensure environmental and social sustainability.

-In very simple terms, greenwashing happens when companies claim they are doing good for the environment (or social justice) while they are not!
+In straightforward terms, greenwashing happens when companies claim they are doing good for the environment (or social justice) while they are not!

 The purpose of certifications in fashion is to build trust between buyers and retailers.